 The rise of cloud-based software has offered companies from all sectors a number of benefits.
 Even for personal use, platforms like Google Drive or Dropbox have become highly popular.
 Using software from any device, either via a native app or a browser from any location is a seamless act now.
 Among all the major sectors, the banking industry has been one of the most beneficial ones due to cloud technology.
-In this article, we will understand what is cloud computing and scopes & impact of cloud technology on Banking & FinTech domain.
+In this article, we will understand what is cloud computing and the scope & impact of cloud technology on Banking & FinTech domains.

 What is Cloud Computing?

-Simply put, cloud computing is the delivery of computing services—servers, storage, databases, networking, software, analytics and more – over the Internet (“the cloud”).
+Simply put, cloud computing is the delivery of computing services—servers, storage, databases, networking, software, analytics, and moreover the Internet (“the cloud”).
 Companies offering these computing services are called cloud providers and typically charge for cloud computing services based on usage, similar to how you are billed for water or electricity at home.
-Cloud services are delivered on demand via the internet with pay-as-you-go pricing.
+Cloud services are delivered on-demand via the internet with pay-as-you-go pricing.

-Cloud computing has become a one-stop solution for all the problems related to any kind of information.
-In case of banking and Finance, sector cloud computing made many things easier like interoperability, secure storage, 24×7 uptime, etc. This advancement in IT sector led to many drastic changes in a way of treating information.
+Cloud computing has become a one-stop solution for all problems related to any kind of information.
+In the case of banking and Finance, sector cloud computing made many things easier like interoperability, secure storage, 24×7 uptime, etc. This advancement in IT sector led to many drastic changes in a way of treating information.
 Instead of using a traditional way of storing the info many new techniques like big data, machine learning & AI, IoT came into the picture to store and operate the information directly through the internet.

 Types of Cloud Computing